OpenTermsArchive/docs/content/terms/how-to/apply-filters.md

 }
 ```

 Built-in filters declared this way use their default parameters.
-For example, `removeQueryParams` alone removes the well-known tracking parameters listed in its [reference]({{< relref "terms/reference/built-in-filters/#ref-removequeryparams" >}}).
+For example, `removeQueryParams` alone removes the well-known tracking parameters described in its [reference]({{< relref "terms/reference/built-in-filters/#ref-removequeryparams" >}}).

 ### Filter with parameters